 Perhaps you’ve already normalized the relationship and can’t imagine life without the other person.
 Alternatively, you may continue in the relationship because it provides you with companionship.

 Yet if the feeling is not mutual in the relationship, you are simply postponing ending a relationship.
-You’re also preventing yourself from being free to meet other people.
+You’re also preventing yourself from being free to meet other people with whom you can foster a healthy relationship.

 Should You Give Up On The Relationship When You Notice These Signs?